Xilinx/ml-suite/compile.md

         Trying strategy shuffle
         ```

-7. The output used by XFDNN is the network.cmd file located in the run directory.
+7. The output that may be passed to XFDNN by the scripts as shown in the Caffe tutorial is the network.cmd file located in the run directory.
 The network.cmd.json includes meta-data about the network as well as a list of unsupported layers which will not be run on the FPGA.

         network.cmd
 	```